 This resource, and the following resource, will walk you through the basics of developing a financial system for your business.
-This consists of two important steps - getting a business bank account and adopting a bookkeeping system.
+The basics just consist of two big steps - getting a business bank account and adopting a bookkeeping system.

-Getting a business bank account can be simple.
-As a sole proprietor, you have multiple options.
+Getting a business bank account can be quite simple.
+As an independent worker, you have multiple options.
 You are not required to have a traditional business bank account, however the best practice is that you at least have a separate account for your personal and business finances.
 You may want to use the bank that holds your personal accounts already or you may want to look for the best deal for your business.
 We recommend that you look at two or three options to be sure you are making the right choice.